QuiteAFancyEmerald/Holy-Unblocker/README.md

 Use the same steps above by running `npm install` in your repository and adding a `.gitignore` in your root directory specifying to exclude `node_modules`.

 ## Detailed FAQ
-A detailed FAQ with common issues and solutions can be found <a href="https://holyubofficial.net/?faq">here</a> or on any official HU site on the FAQ page.

 <details>
 <summary>Quick FAQ</summary>